 Cameron Lam (b.1989)

-To find out more about Cameron’s current albums, upcoming performances and new works check out his website at: www.cameronlam.com
+To find out more about Cameron’s current albums, upcoming performances and new works see his website: www.cameronlam.com

-For more information on Kammerklang, Cameron’s company which combines music with everything from paint to circus, check out: www.kammerklang.com
+For more information on Kammerklang, which combines music with everything from paint to circus, check out: www.kammerklang.com